-Each podcast lasts around 3-4 minutes, allowing you to familiarise yourself with English jargon, from English native speakers.
+Each podcast goes for 3-4 minutes, allowing learners to familiarise themselves with English jargon, from native speakers.

 All Ears English

-All Ears English have adopted a fun way to master the English language.
-It gives you an insight into great English conversation starters.
-For example, "How to connect to people in the LGBT community", "How to stay calm when the cashier asks you quick questions in English", or "What's it like to be single in New York City".
+All Ears English has taken a fun way to master language.
+It gives insight into great conversation starters for example, "How to connect to people in the LGBT community", "How to stay calm when the cashier asks you quick questions in English", or "What's it like to be single in New York City".

-This series is not exactly educational, but it's great if you're looking to visit an Anglophone country!
+This series isn't educational per se, but it's handy if you're looking to travel to an Anglophone country!